jwyoung1818/jwyoung1818.github.io/index.md

 ---

 I am a fifth-year Ph.D student in system group at the department of computer science, the University of Chicago.
-I am working with Prof. [Shan Lu](http://people.cs.uchicago.edu/~shanlu) on the performance and the scalability problems of data processing and data analytics systems.
+I am working with Prof. [Shan Lu](http://people.cs.uchicago.edu/~shanlu) on the performance and the correctness problems of big-data softwares.
 Here is my [resume]({{ site.url }}/jw_cv_long.pdf).

 # Education
 - 2016.8-now, University of Chicago, Ph.D., Computer Science, Supervisor: Prof. [Shan Lu](http://people.cs.uchicago.edu/~shanlu)